 Normal Has Debt

 About 8 out of 10 Americans have debt.
 It doesn’t matter if you are a Baby Boomer, Gen Xer, or Millennial.
 About 80% of people in each generational group has debt.
 US households started 2019 with $13.5 trillion of debt.
+You can find a lot of personal financial statistics here.
 Americans are paying over $113 billion in credit card interest and fees.
 If you have a mortgage, a vehicle loan, student loans, and credit card debt, you could be paying $5,000 – $10,000 or more in interest every year!
 That is what we consider normal.
 Do you know what you could afford if you didn’t have to pay that amount of interest each year?
 Or do you know how much wealth you could have if you saved that amount each year?

 The average student loan balance per borrower is $36,500.
 The average vehicle loan is $10,000, and the average credit card and revolving loan debt is $5,800 per borrower.
 You have to apply large monthly payments to these balances in order to pay them off any time soon.
 Most people cannot do this, and it causes them to stop trying to pay them off.
 They take on more debt because that’s normal for them.